Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

 The above while loop only prints 0, 1, 2, but when it reaches 3 it stops.

-- Continue: With the continue statement we can stop the current iteration, and continue with the next:
+- Continue: With the continue statement we can skip the current iteration, and continue with the next:

 ```py
   # syntax